mfem/web/src/integration.md

 ```
 or
 ```
-/// Evaluate the divergence of the vector-valued basis function virtual void CalcTrialShape(const FiniteElement & trial_fe,
+/// Evaluate the divergence of the vector-valued basis functions virtual void CalcTrialShape(const FiniteElement & trial_fe,
                             ElementTransformation &Trans,
                             Vector & shape)